Simple Steps to Successful Estate Planning for your ClienteleSubmitted by American Endowment Foundation on April 1st, 2019

 By Eric Kinaitis

-A opinion piece on death planning in the financial services industry underscored a point: no one likes thinking about our ultimate end.
+Articles on death planning in the financial services industry underscore a point: no one likes thinking about our ultimate end.

 However, as a financial planner or advisor, being able to embrace this difficult topic may prove to be a niche that can set your practice apart and provide a valuable and holistic service to your clientele.